Traditional Mystery

 .

-The Mysterious Mr. Badman is a long-forgotten but entertaining crime novel, its light-heartedness all the more unexpected given the author’s reputation as a master of the macabre.
-The teasing…
+The Mysterious Mr. Badman is a long-forgotten but entertaining crime novel, its light-heartedness all the more unexpected given the authorโs reputation as a master of the macabre.
+The teasing tone is set right from the start, in the opening sentence: โWhen at two oโclock on a sultry July afternoon Athelstan Digby undertook to keep an…

 Tis the Season to be (Fictionally) Murdered